Finding the shortest path on a graph

 graphplot( g, names=1:nv(g) )

-Create a map on which to search for a path¶
+Let's create a map on which we will look for a way

-As a field for finding the shortest path we will take a random matrix and set a goal to traverse it along the main diagonal.
-The connectivity of this "map" and the possibility to reach point B from point A, alas, is not ensured by anything except choosing the "correct" starting value of the pseudorandom number generator Random.seed!()
+As a field for finding the shortest path, we will take a random matrix and set a goal to walk along it along the main diagonal.
+The connectivity of this "map" and the ability to reach point B from point A, alas, is not provided by anything other than choosing the "correct" starting value of the pseudorandom number generator.
+Random.seed!().

 using Random;